top of page

 "Endell Street" tells the story of the Endell Street Military Hospital – the only hospital in England ever to be run and staffed entirely by women, located in the parish of St Giles-in-the-Fields.

 Introducing Flora Murray and Louisa Garrett-Anderson (partners in work and in their personal lives) who met as militant suffragettes and went on to lead the hospital, the first part of the book charts their experience running military hospitals for the French Red Cross - first in Paris, then in Wimereux near Boulogne.
 They had offered their services to the British military authorities, but a combination of their militant past and attitudes towards women doctors at the time, meant their proposal was rejected.
-Until the casualties started to mount and their reputation for running an efficient operation in France grew; then they were persuaded to return to London and to open a hospital in the site of the former St Giles Workhouse at the top of Endell Street (today the site is a residential block known as Dyott Court).
+Until the casualties started to mount and their reputation for running an efficient operation in France grew; then they were persuaded to return to London and to open a hospital in the site of the former St Giles Workhouse at the top of Endell Street (today the site is a residential block known as Dudley Court).

 An operation at the Military Hospital, Endell Street by Francis Dodd.
 (C) IWM Art 4084